MikeTaylor/palaeo-archbishop/phylo/README.md

 * The [`help`](help) directory contains help texts extracted from the TNT binary.
 The online documentation is difficult to get into, so these individual command descriptions are sometimes more useful (though still very terse).
 * The [`Makefile`](Makefile) controls compilation.
 You can run `make equalweights` or `make impliedweights`.
 Each rule moves the old log, tree and consensus-tree files for the relevant analysis into the `previous` directory (creating it if necessary) before the run, making it easy to compare the results of the current and previous run.

+## Visualising trees

+To generate illustrations using generated trees, I used [the Interactive Tree of Life](https://itol.embl.de/itol.cgi), imported the generated `equalweights-strict.tre` file, then exported the result from that page as SVG which I edited with [Inkscape](https://inkscape.org/).

 ## To Do